How Many Possible Stereoisomers Are There For Crestor

 Conclusion: Four Stereoisomers in Theory, One in Practice

 The understanding of stereochemistry is crucial in the development and manufacturing of pharmaceutical drugs like rosuvastatin.
 The careful control of stereoisomers ensures that patients receive the intended therapeutic benefit with minimal risk of adverse effects.
-While the other three stereoisomers of rosuvastatin are theoretically possible, they are not utilized in pharmaceutical applications.
+Which means while the other three stereoisomers of rosuvastatin are theoretically possible, they are not utilized in pharmaceutical applications.
 The stereochemical purity of rosuvastatin calcium is a testament to the advancements in pharmaceutical chemistry and the commitment to providing safe and effective medications.